spacemit-com/docs-bianbu/en/system_integration/single_app_rootfs_create.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

 # Single Application ROOTFS Creation

-This document outlines the steps to customize a ROOTFS based on **Bianbu Minimal** for running a single application using the **labwc** display server.
+This document outlines the steps to customize a ROOTFS based on **Bianbu Minimal Version** for running a single application using the **labwc** display server.

 ## Environmental requirements and basic ROOTFS creation